 She became Chief Instructor in Ireland and Organiser of Grandmaster Wong’s courses here.
 Some of her own students over the years were also promoted by the Grandmaster and some teach in Ireland as well as in other countries.
 She has taught in London, Manchester, Japan as well as Tel Aviv and has students worldwide.

-In 2019, she stepped down from these positions within the Institute, but continues to teach Shaolin Chi Kung and Tai Chi Chuan to those who wish to sincerely learn genuine arts.
+In 2019, she branched out from the school and opened Holistic Life Teachings, she continues to teach Shaolin Chi Kung and Tai Chi Chuan to those who wish to sincerely learn genuine arts.